Deep Creek Lake was developed as an electricity project in the early 1920's.

 The dam and powerhouse were built by Mr. Charles Hawley & Company, Inc., of Washington, DC.
 The 1,000 men employed for the purpose of construction were housed in 2 large buildings close to the location of what is now Red Run Condominiums.
 Various other projects resulted from the construction process including: connecting the B&O Railroad at Oakland and extending it to the dam and power sites, relocation of nearly 15 miles of highway, relocation of 2 steel bridges, the opening of a quarry to prepare stone for the dam and roadways.

 1925 - Open for Operation

-Taking almost 2 years to complete, the plant opened for operation at 4 p.m.
-May 26th, 1925.
+Taking almost 2 years to complete, the plant opened for operation at 4 p.m. on May 26th, 1925.
 Today, the earth and rock fill dam remains much as it was then.
 It is about 1,340 feet long and crosses Deep Creek about 1.75 miles upstream from it’s confluence with the Yough.
-Water from the lake is transported to the powerhouse through a 7,000 foot power tunnel.
-The brick powerhouse is capable of producing about 18 megawatts of electric power with its 2 Francis type turbines and 2 generators.
+Water from the lake is transported to the powerhouse through a 7,000-foot power tunnel.
+The brick powerhouse is capable of producing about 18 megawatts of electric power with its 2 Francis-type turbines and 2 generators.
 Both of the original steel bridges have been replaced with more modern concrete structures.